akiarie/blog/_posts/2022-05-12-darwin-image.md

 Now if this is admitted to be the case, we must ask what the creation of Adam in God's image entails.
 Compare Adam's father, whom we shall call _Homo ante Homine_, "the Man before Man", or _HaH_ for short (cf. Psalm 2:4).
-Because of the gradualism that produces Adam out of HaH that there is nearly-exact correspondence between Adam and his ape-father HaH.
+Because of the gradualism that produces Adam out of HaH, there must be nearly-exact correspondence between Adam and his ape-father HaH.
 HaH is 99.99% (or more) correspondent to Adam.

 We ask the question: Is HaH made in the image of God?
 Since he is _not_ Man, the answer